 Drainage is a way to reduce and control soil salinity.

-The excess accumulation of salts, typically most pronounced at the soil surface, can result in salt-affected soils.
+The accumulation excess of salts, typically pronounced the most at the soil surface, can result in salt-affected soils.

 In dry regions salts may accumulate, leading to naturally saline soils.

-Plants, when exposed to too much salt, it can be a fatal experience.
-But all soil contains salts, many of which are essential nutrients for plants.
-Salinity occurs when soluble salts (usually NaCl) are elevated in soil and water.
-Saline (salt-affected) soils occur mainly in arid or semi-arid areas).
-In these arid areas, there is often inadequate rainfall or drainage to move the salt down through the soil so it can leach away from plant roots.
+Salt exposition can be fatal for plants, even though all soil contain salts, many of which are essential nutrients for plants.
+Salinity occurs when soluble salt content (usually NaCl) is elevated in soil and water.
+Saline (salt-affected) soils occur mainly in arid or semi-arid areas.
+In these arid areas, there is often inadequate rainfall or drainage to percolate the salt through the soil so it can leach away from plant roots.
 In agricultural areas, the land is cleared of native vegetation (like perennial shrubs and trees with deep roots) and replaced with shallow-rooting crop plants.
 This causes the underground water table to rise, moving salts up to the soil surface.
-Irrigation water is also often saline in these areas and adds to the level of salts that the plant must tolerate.
+Irrigation water is also often saline in these areas and adds up to the level of salts that plants must tolerate.

-Sometimes it can increase the salinity of soils by the addition of salts in irrigation water.
-When irrigation water evaporates salts remain in the soil.
-Proper irrigation management can prevent salt accumulation by providing adequate drainage water to leach added salts from the soil.
+Sometimes the salinity of soils can be increased by adding salts in irrigation water.
+When irrigation water evaporates, salts remain in the soil.
+Proper irrigation management can prevent salt accumulation by providing adequate drainage water to leach the extra added salts from the soil.

 Different crops can tolerate different levels of salinity in irrigation water.